-The Benefit pays 100% of tuition for eligible employees taking most under-graduate or eligible certificate courses.
-At no time will the tuition benefit apply to more than three courses per semester (9 semester hours) or two courses per quarter (8 quarter hours).
+The Employee Tuition Benefit pays 100% of tuition for eligible employees taking undergraduate or eligible certificate courses.
+At no time will the Tuition Benefit apply to more than three courses per semester (9 semester hours) or two courses per quarter (8 quarter hours).
 The School of Medicine, The School of Law, Continuum Program Non-Credit Courses, Executive Education Programs, Executive MBA program and any other program that is not conferred at Loyola University Chicago are ineligible for the Tuition Benefit..